scalameta/mdoc/readme.md

 - [script semantics](#script-semantics): each markdown file compiles into a single Scala program that executes in one run.
-- being incremental: with `--watch`, Mdoc compiles individual files as they change avoiding unnecessary work re-generating the full site.
+- being incremental: with `--watch`, mdoc compiles individual files as they change avoiding unnecessary work re-generating the full site.
-- keeping the compiler hot: with `--watch`, Mdoc re-uses the same Scala compiler instance for subsequent runs making compilation faster after a few iterations.
+- keeping the compiler hot: with `--watch`, mdoc re-uses the same Scala compiler instance for subsequent runs making compilation faster after a few iterations.
   A medium sized document can go from compiling in ~5 seconds with a cold compiler down to 500ms with a hot compiler.